Polkadex-Substrate/Ocex-Extrinsics-Test/README.md

 # Ocex-extrinsics-test
- test extrinsics for ocex pallet
+ tests Register, addProxy, Deposit extrinsics for Ocex pallet

 ## What it does
 connection to wss://openfinex.polkadex.trade
-- Register `//Alice` (with sr2559 keyring) to the polkadex node
+- Register `//Alice` (with sr25519 keyring) to the polkadex node
-- Add `//Charlie` (with ed2559 keyring) as the proxy to Alice
+- Add `//Charlie` (with ed25519 keyring) as the proxy to Alice
 - Deposits 5 unit of BTC.

 ## How to run